1.0x

 Ideas:

 To break bad habits, introduce immediate discomfort (e.g., a penalty for smoking or skipping workouts).
 The brain responds best to quick feedback.
+This principle is rooted in operant conditioning, where immediate consequences shape behavior more effectively than delayed ones.

 Advanced Tactics: Habit Architecture